Avoid Pitching Injuries – Do’s and Don’ts for Young Pitchers

 DON’T: Skip Your Off-Season

 Avoid pitching on multiple teams with overlapping seasons.
-Give your body a chance to reset its movement patterns by joining a non-throwing sport.
+You can reset your body’s movement patterns by joining a non-throwing sport.

 DON’T: Push Your Limits